 How can I earn an honors distinction on my degree?

-In order to earn an honors distinction on an undergraduate degree, students in the Honors School must fulfill all the requirements of their major and successfully complete 26 credits of the following Honors courses:
+In order to earn an honors distinction on an undergraduate degree, students in the Honors School must fulfill all the requirements of their major and successfully complete 26 credits of the following honors courses:

 - Completion of 12 credits at the lower (freshmen/sophomore) level.
-These can be fulfilled by taking Honors sections of General Education courses, including: Freshmen English, Western Civilization, Anthropology, Political Science, Psychology, and Sociology; OR, for students in the School of Science, Technology, and Engineering: Biology, Chemistry, and Math; OR any combination of both.
+These can be fulfilled by taking honors sections of General Education courses, including: Freshmen English, Western Civilization, Anthropology, Political Science, Psychology, and Sociology; OR, for students in the School of Science, Technology, and Engineering: Biology, Chemistry, and Math; OR any combination of both.

-- An additional 5 credits earned over three semesters in preparing and writing the capstone Honors thesis (HO 296, HO 396, and HO 496).
+- An additional 5 credits earned over three semesters in preparing and writing the capstone honors thesis (HO 296, HO 396, and HO 496).

-What is the senior honors thesis?
+What is the honors thesis/capstone?